Published by Carl. Last Updated on June 19, 2025.

 The light beacon is surrounded by an octagonal lantern at the top of the tower.
 Ocracoke Lighthouse is the second-oldest functional lighthouse in the nation and the oldest lighthouse in North Carolina.

-The Lighthouse played a key role in the success of Ocracoke’s port.
+The Lighthouse played a key role in the success of Ocracokeโs port.
 As Ocracoke grew and welcomed more ships, the need for a stronger light arose.
-A fourth-order Fresnel lens was installed in 1854 as a way to magnify and increase the light.
+A fourth-order Fresnel lens was installed in 1854 to magnify and increase the light.

 During the Civil War, Confederate troops dismantled the lens, but Union forces took the Lighthouse back in 1864 and restored it.

-Since then, Ocracoke Lighthouse has become fully automated, with electricity and battery power replacing the original oil-based light.
-After the last lighthouse keeper passed away in 1951, the lighthouse’s management transfered to the US Coast Guard.
+Since then, Ocracoke Lighthouse has become fully automated, replacing the original oil-based light with electricity and battery power.
+After the last lighthouse keeper passed away in 1951, the lighthouse’s management transferred to the US Coast Guard.

 How to Visit Ocracoke Lighthouse Today